arielnlee/Platypus/README.md

 | TruthfulQA (0-shot)   | 45.8  |
 | Avg.                  | 65 💥 |

-Platypus-30B also scored 70.8 (10th out of 49 models) on the [ReClor](https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347) test set.
+Platypus-30B also acheived an accuracy of 70.8 (10th out of 49 models) on the [ReClor](https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347) test set.

+We have also successfully run a fine-tuning of LlaMa-65B using this repository.

 ### Local Setup